IAMconsortium/pyam/doc/source/data.rst

 .. warning::

-    A word of warning for adding data-point-specific annotations using custom
+    A word of warning for adding annotations relating to custom columns:
-    columns: :class:`pyam` drops any data rows which have :code:`NaN` values.
+    :class:`pyam` drops any data rows which have :code:`NaN` values.
-    Hence, if you're adding meta information to :code:`data`, you need to make sure that you **add a value to every single row**.
+    Hence, if you are adding meta information to :code:`data`, you need to make sure that you **add a value to every single row**.

     The reason for that implementation is that pandas does not work as expected